ucsb-cs32/s20/_lectures/lect16.md

 	* For example, working on "parts of a problem" concurrently can improve performance if the parts can be done independently.
 	* Many applications use concurrency for performance reasons, for example:
 		* Web servers process requests concurrently
-		* We browsers fetch / render images concurrently
+		* Web browsers fetch / render images concurrently
 	* Embarrassingly Parallel problems are usually a good fit for concurrent computing
 		* Monte-carlo simulations are embarrassingly parallel – the result is the average (expected) scenario based on independent executions.